olsner/os/README.md

 This software is licensed under the MIT license.
 See the LICENSE file.

+## Building the cross-toolchain ##

+Scripts for building a cross compiler can be found in `toolchain/`.
+Running `./build.sh` in that directory will download the tarballs (if necessary), verify the signatures, unpack, configure and build.

 ## Building ##

-To build, just run `make`. ccache is used by default, but can be disabled by setting `CCACHE=` on the Make command line.
+After building the cross-compiler, just run `make` to build the kernel(s) and user-space components. ccache is used by default, but can be disabled by setting `CCACHE=` on the Make command line.
 (Just install ccache though.
 Srsly.)

-Since I'm too lazy to set up a cross compiler for the userspace parts, the build OS must be very similar to what I'm runing on my computers.
-It's been tested in Ubuntu 12.10 and 13.10 so far.
-A 64-bit OS is required.

 ## Setting up tun/tap networking ##